SynthstromAudible/DelugeFirmware/CONTRIBUTING.md

 * All changes to the firmware have to be tested on a best effort basis to make sure they work as expected and don't break any existing functionality before submitting as ready to merge.
 This does not apply to Draft Pull requests.
 * All changes need to be compatible with all available hardware variants, this currently includes OLED and 7-Segment.
 * All changes need to be compatible with the currently official toolchain as described in the [Readme](README.md).
-* If a CI system has been established the acceptance of the CI system is also a requirement (comprising probably of compilation and (unit) testing)
+* If a CI system has been established the acceptance of the CI system is also a requirement (comprising probably of compilation and (unit) testing).

 ### Application specific

-* Pull requests that change how users can interact with the device or massively alter system performance (> 3% permanent cycle load) require either
+* Pull requests that change how users can interact with the device or massively alter system performance (> 3% permanent cycle load) require either.
-    * A runtime configuration setting that allows to enable or disable the feature/change in behavior, see documentation on adding optional feature settings TBD
+    * A runtime configuration setting that allows to enable or disable the feature/change in behavior, see documentation on adding optional feature settings TBD.
-    * Or if a runtime setting is not possible a preprocessor switch that allows creating firmware without the change
+    * Or if a runtime setting is not possible a preprocessor switch that allows creating firmware without the change.
-* Changes that massively increase image size (> 5% of total memory) also require a preprocessor switch so they can be enabled or disabled
+* Changes that massively increase image size (> 5% of total memory) also require a preprocessor switch so they can be enabled or disabled.
-* If the Pull request requires changes in structure of user files (e.g. project/synth or other xml files)
+* If the Pull request requires changes in structure of user files (e.g. project/synth or other xml files) or flash configuration.
-    * It must ensure that files created with the official firmware or previous community releases stay compatible or are automatically upgraded (upward compatibility)
+    * It must ensure that files or flash configuration created with the official firmware or previous community releases stay compatible or are automatically upgraded (upward compatibility).
-    * If possible files created with the changes of the Pull request can be used with older firmwares not having the change (downward compatibility)
+    * If possible files and flash configuration created with the changes of the Pull request can be used with older firmwares not having the change (downward compatibility).
+Older firmwares must not break if a newer configuration was stored on the device.
-* If the Pull request changes end user behavoir or introduces new features a new entry in the [CommunityFeatures.md](CommunityFeatures.md) file needs to be created in the preexisting style describing the feature and it's options as a small manual to users
+* If the Pull request changes end user behavoir or introduces new features a new entry in the [CommunityFeatures.md](CommunityFeatures.md) file needs to be created in the preexisting style describing the feature and it's options as a small manual to users.

 ## Workflow